 For most people, DOMS is most likely to occur when:

-This baffling experience is actually not fully understood by scientists.
-What they do know is that a number of clinical measurements are affected during the experience of DOMS.
-These include “elevations in plasma enzymes, creatine kinase, myoglobinemia (condition in which myoglobin–an oxygen-binding iron protein–is present in higher than normal amounts), and abnormal muscle histology and ultrastructure; exertional rhabdomyolysis appears to be the extreme form of DOMS,” 1.
+This baffling experience is not fully understood by scientists.
+What they do know is that several clinical measurements are affected during the experience of DOMS.
+These include “elevations in plasma enzymes, creatine kinase, myoglobinemia (a condition in which myoglobin–an oxygen-binding iron protein–is present in higher than normal amounts), and abnormal muscle histology and ultrastructure; exertional rhabdomyolysis appears to be the extreme form of DOMS,” 1.

 The theories of what may be happening include: